Our waiting list for this amplifier is currently at 12 weeks.

 adjust.
 The tubes are not run hard and consequently last about

-twice as long, are easy to find, not overpriced and the ONLY tubes that
+twice as long, are easy to find and their not overpriced.

 You will simply turn it on and enjoy the